Ianleeclark/Paseto/README.md

 "v2.public.VGhpcyBpcyBhIHRlc3QgbWVzc2FnZSe-sJyD2x_fCDGEUKDcvjU9y3jRHxD4iEJ8iQwwfMUq5jUR47J15uPbgyOmBkQCxNDydR0yV1iBR-GPpyE-NQw"
 ```

-In short, we generate a keypair using libsalty (libsodium elixir bindings) and generate the token using that keypair.
+In short, we generate a keypair using [libsalty2](https://github.com/Ianleeclark/libsalty2) (libsodium elixir bindings) and generate the token using that keypair.

 P.S.
 If you're confused about how to serialize the above keys, you can use functions
 from the [`Base`](https://hexdocs.pm/elixir/Base.html) module: